If you’re thinking about cutting the cord, your local ABC, CBS, FOX, NBC and PBS stations are probably among your must-have channels.

 Both plans are offered at a 16% discount if you pay annually instead of monthly.
 Learn more here.

-You can think of Peacock as NBCUniversal’s version of Paramount+, but there is a significant difference with Peacock.
+You can think of Peacock as NBCUniversal’s version of Paramount+.

-Peacock does simulcast NBC on occasion for its Premium subscribers.
-For example, Peacock streamed Sunday Night Football for the 2021-2022 season and even Super Bowl LVI.
+Peacock does simulcast NBC on occasion for people who have its cheaper Premium tier.
+For example, Peacock is streaming Sunday Night Football games for the 2022 season.

-Peacock Premium members can also stream current NBC shows the day after they air.
+Peacock Premium and Premium Plus members can also stream current NBC shows the day after they air.

 5. Hulu On Demand